Characteristics that make an apple a delicious eating apple are not (always) the same things that make a good cider apple.

 Yeast +Sugar → Alcohol + Carbon Dioxide

-As yeast metabolizes sugar and produce alcohol, they will also produce carbon dioxide, this means your vessel cannot be completely sealed.
-A bubbler on top of a carboy or a hose into a bucket works well for the carbon dioxide off gassing.
+As yeast metabolizes sugar and produce alcohol, they will also produce carbon dioxide, this means your vessel cannot be completely sealed (or it will blow!).
+A bubbler on top of a carboy or a hose into a bucket works well for the carbon dioxide off-gassing.
 During primary fermentation you can leave a bit of headroom in the vessel because the fermentation will be producing enough CO2 to protect the liquid.

 Next we will look at controls during fermentation.